coralscreates/coralscreates/README.md

 **coralscreates/coralscreates** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+I am Coralie, a master students currently studying Data Science at The University Of Sheffield

+I am building up my programming and coding skills

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...